 |Pop Goes the Weasel ("McLin")||Chess 1446|

 Tom Lord's Jazz Discography lists this session and gives the date as c.
 1952.
 That's way too late for a release on Chess 1446, which took place in December 1950.

 The matrix numbers indicate that the sides came from a studio that Chess didn't normally use; the abbreviation M. R. S. is scratched in the vinyl on both sides.
 In 1950 a fully equipped outfit called Modern Recording Studio was in operation at 55 West Wacker Drive in Chicago.
-The proprietor was Edwin M. Webb; he opened the studio in 1947.
-The Chess brothers did not establish a regular connection with MRS (this is the only session that they conducted there), but their occasional joint venture partner JOB would employ it regularly until 1953, and other labels such as Rondo and Theron also used it.
+The proprietor was Edwin M. Webb; he'd opened the studio in 1947.
+The Chess brothers did not establish a regular connection with MRS (this is the only session that they conducted there), but their occasional joint venture partner JOB would employ it regularly until 1953, and other labels of varying size, such as Rondo and Theron, also used it.